 These women are very different, but there is wisdom to be found in each one’s work.
 I have regular communication and interaction with three but have met all five.
-Three are teachers (and one of the three teaches writing in Hawaii, Havana, Paris, and Washington – I’m assuming she doesn’t get paid much, but there are other benefits!).
-One is a colleague at work who is early in her craft.
+Three are teachers (and one of the three teaches writing in Hawaii, Havana, Paris, and Washington — I’m assuming she doesn’t get paid much, but there are other benefits!).
+One is a former colleague at work who is still early in her craft.
 The other is my former Rector.
-All five make a living – one way or the other – with their writing.
-Four of the five have blogs, which you’ll see to the right under my (new) category of Reading Well: Writers I Enjoy.
-(I would have titled this blogroll category simply Writers I Enjoy, but in the WordPress formula of listing all categories alphabetically, that put it after what I wanted as my last category: Whatever Else Tickles My Fancy.)
+All five make a living — one way or the other — with their writing.
+Four of the five have blogs, which you’ll see to the right under my category of Reading Well: Writers I Enjoy.

-So let me introduce you – alphabetically – to these five wise writers.
+So let me introduce you to these five wise writers.

 Elizabeth Bobrick has made an appearance before in More to Come… when I came across one of my favorite sports essays that isn’t really about sports.
 Her Oriole Magic is a terrific piece of writing about a PhD classics student at Johns Hopkins (Bobrick) who stumbles across the endlessly fascinating game of baseball in the midst of a Baltimore Oriole drive to the World Series and – in the process – discovers something about herself.
 Our family had the pleasure of meeting Elizabeth and her husband at Wesleyan University, where she is now a classics professor, while the twins were on the college search.
 We’ve sent an occasional email back-and-forth over time.
 Elizabeth received her PhD in Classical Studies from Johns Hopkins University.
 Her work has appeared in Fiction, Salon, Creative Nonfiction, in the anthologies The Anatomy of Baseball and The City as Comedy, and other publications.
 She has taught at the University of Virginia, the University of Missouri, and Wesleyan University.